 First, don’t forget that Maret is a heavy athlete.
 For him 10kg is 10% of his body weight, lighter athlete can’t cut that much without risking his healthy and performance.
 The last 10kg are lost in a weight cut, which means a temporary reduction of weight that will come back as soon as possible after the weigh-in.
 The goal would be to start the weight cut as close as possible to the weigh-in.

 As a dietitian, I would build Maret a 5-days plan for making weight based on these principles:

 - Salt reduction (1-2kg): Pretty straight-forward strategy which means reduction of salt intake during the last days before the competition.
 When I was an athlete and competed -48kg, I used to lose about 1kg with this diet, Maret can lose much more, 1-5 – 2kg, depending on his regular diet.

 - Bowel emptying (1kg): The weight of the stomach and the digesting track can reach to 3 kg.
 You can’t get rid of all this weight, but you can reduce about 1% of your body weight with the right nutrition.
 Removing slow to digest kinds of foods such as fruits and vegetables should do the trick.
 In Maret’s case it means an additional kilogram in the cutting plan.

 - Glycogen depletion (1-2kg): Since the weigh-in is the evening before the competition there is enough time to recover, which opens the option of lowering the amounts of glycogen in the muscles.
 Glycogen is the carbohydrates that are stored in the muscles and used as a fuel.
 This practice combines training with reduction of carbohydrates from the menu.
 I wouldn’t recommend choosing this option without consulting a professional.
-This is a tricky option because you need to find the exact amount to lose and have an accurate recovery plan you won’t have much energy left to fight.
-This practice can cut another 1-2kg of Maret’s body weight, and will require a special nutrition regime after weigh-in to rebuild the glycogen stores.
+This is a tricky option because without an accurate recovery plan you won’t have much energy left to fight.
+This practice can cut another 1-2kg of Maret’s body weight.